 Become an Immersion Project Leader

 Being a Immersion Project Leaders gives students the opportunity to lead their peers in a transformative educational experience that includes both shaping the pre-trip curriculum to prepare students for the experience, and leading participants on the trip itself.
 Applications to be a Project Leader are due April 16.
 Please see the application for full details on the responsibilities of the position and required training dates can be found in the link above.
 To apply, submit your resume and a cover letter on Handshake.

 Register to participate in one of our Immersion Projects!
 Winter Break registration opens on Wednesday, August 30, 2023.
-Spring Break registration opens on Monday, October 10, 2022.
+Spring Break registration opens on Wednesday, October 11, 2023.

 Financial Award Information